Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

+where $\dot{m}_a$ is the accretion rate, $\dot{m}_d$ is the mass loss rate by the donor, $\dot{m}_{\rm Edd}$ is the Eddington accretion rate and $f_{\rm MT}\in{}(0,\,{}1]$ is the accretion efficiency.
+Here, we consider $f_{\rm MT}=0.1,\,{}0.5,\,{}1.0$.
+The original prescriptions by \cite{hurley2002} are close to $f_{\rm MT}=1.0$.
 We parametrize common envelope evolution with the parameter $\alpha{}$ \citep{hurley2002}.
 Here, we consider $\alpha{}=1,\,{}5,\,{}10$, large values of $\alpha{}$ meaning that the envelope is easily ejected, without much shrinking of the binary.
 In its original meaning \citep{webbink1984}, $\alpha{}$ is the fraction of orbital energy that is transferred to the envelope during the spiral-in phase.
-Here, we also consider values of $\alpha{}>1$, because the original formalism does not include additional contributions to the energy budget (e.g. \citealt{ivanova2013,fragos2019}).
+Here, we also consider values of $\alpha{}>1$, because the original formalism does not include additional contributions to the energy budget (e.g. \cite{ivanova2013,fragos2019}).

-\cite{giacobbo2018} have shown (e.g. their Figure~4) that with these prescriptions for stellar and binary evolution the maximum mass of a single BH can be as high as $m_{\rm BH}\approx{}65-70$ M$_\odot$.
-Such massive BHs come from metal-poor stars ($Z\sim{}0.0002$) with initial mass $m_{\rm ZAMS}\approx{}70-80$ M$_\odot$, which retain most of their hydrogen envelope at the time of collapse and have sufficiently small helium cores to avoid pulsational PI \citep{mapelli2020}.
+Giacobbo et al. (2018, \cite{giacobbo2018}) have shown (e.g. their Figure~4) that with these prescriptions for stellar and binary evolution the maximum mass of a single BH can be as high as $m_{\rm BH}\approx{}65-70$ M$_\odot$.
+Such massive BHs come from metal-poor stars\footnote{A metallicity $Z\sim{0.0002}\approx{0.01}{\rm Z}_\odot$ is typical of population~II stars.
+The most metal poor GCs in the Milky Way have metallicity $Z\sim{0.0002}$ \cite{gratton2004}.
+One of the most metal-poor dwarf galaxies in the local Universe, IZw18, has metallicity $Z\approx{0.0004}$ \cite{fiorentino2010}.} ($Z\sim{}0.0002$) with initial mass $m_{\rm ZAMS}\approx{}70-80$ M$_\odot$, which retain most of their hydrogen envelope at the time of collapse and have sufficiently small helium cores to avoid pulsational pair instability \citep{mapelli2020}.
 However, the maximum mass of a BH merging within a Hubble time as a result of isolated binary evolution is only $m_{\rm BH}\approx{}50$ M$_\odot$ \citep{giacobbo2018}.
 This happens because binary stars that are sufficiently tight to merge within a Hubble time by GW emission evolve through mass transfer and common envelope.
 These processes remove the hydrogen envelope, leading to smaller BH masses.
 Hence, the resulting BBH cannot have a total mass higher than $m_{\rm TOT}\approx{}100$ M$_\odot$.

+In dynamical environments, exchanges and dynamical hardening might allow even more massive BHs to merge, up to total binary masses $m_{\rm TOT}\approx{}130-140$ M$_\odot$ \citep{dicarlo2020}.
+For this reason, we consider two different sets of models for 1g masses.
+In our fiducial model A5F05 (conservative approach), the masses of 1g BBHs are randomly drawn from catalogs of BBHs simulated with {\sc mobse}.
+In this case, the evolution of the semi-major axis $\mathcal{A}$ and of the eccentricity $e$ of the BBHs are calculated as \citep{peters1964}

+where $G$ is the gravity constant, $c$ is the speed of light, $m_1$ and $m_2$ are the masses of the primary and secondary BH, respectively.